chef-boneyard/chef-sugar/README.md

 ```

 ### Kernel
 - `require_chef_gem` - "safely" require a gem.
 Loading a gem with Chef is sometimes difficult and confusing.
 The errors that Chef produces are also sometimes not very intuitive.
-In the event you require a gem to exist on the system, you can use `require_chef_gem`, which wil attempt to require the gem and then produce helpful output if the gem is not installed:
+In the event you require a gem to exist on the system, you can use `require_chef_gem`, which will attempt to require the gem and then produce helpful output if the gem is not installed:

         Chef could not load the gem `#{name}'!
 You may need to install the gem
         manually with `gem install #{name}', or include a recipe before you can